Wondering which plugins to install on your WordPress blog? But not sure which of the thousands of plugins you need?

 Wrapping it up

-Once you’ve got the important stuff sorted, it’s time to consider adding the not-so-essential (but still damn useful) plugins.
+Once you’ve got the important stuff sorted, it’s time to consider adding the not-so-essential (but still useful) plugins.